Please read the very short introduction first.

 The magi were expert and experienced astronomers and astrologers.
 Astronomy and astrology were inseparable in ancient times, and the magi believed, “like most people in antiquity, that Heaven communicated its desires and intentions through signs, comets, stars and astronomical phenomena.
 Indeed, a person’s destiny was considered determined by the stars under which one was born.”
 (Themistocles)

 The magi of Matthew 2 were greatly interested in the appearance of an unusual “star“.
-They knew that the “star” signified the birth of the Messiah – the King of the Jews (Mat 2:2); and they set out on a long journey to follow it with the purpose of paying homage to the new born King.
+Somehow they knew that the “star” signified the birth of the Messiah – the King of the Jews (Matt.
+2:2); and they set out on a long journey of about one thousand miles to “follow” it with the purpose of paying homage to the newborn King.

 Early church father Justin Martyr (103-165 AD) stated several times in his Dialogue with Trypho that the magi who visited the child Jesus were from Arabia.
 It seems, however, that the magi were from Persia, further east of Arabia.

 It seems that the magi were regarded and recognised as men of elevated rank even in Jerusalem.
 This is evidenced by the fact that they had instant access to King Herod’s court.
-Their gifts of gold, frankincense and myrrh suggest that they were also men of wealth (Mat 2:11).
+Their gifts of gold, frankincense, and myrrh suggest that they were also men of wealth (Matt.
+2:11).

 Where the Magi Jewish?

-The Septuagint (the Greek translation of the Old Testament) uses the word “magi” (magos) eight times to describe some of the Babylonian royal advisors (e.g. Dan 2:2).
-In fact, during Nebuchadnezzar’s reign, Daniel was promoted and became the chief magi (Dan 2:48b).
+The Septuagint (the Greek translation of the Old Testament) uses the word “magi” (magos) eight times to describe some of the Babylonian royal advisers (e.g. Dan..
+2:2).
+In fact, during Nebuchadnezzar’s reign, Daniel was promoted and became the chief magi (Dan.
+2:48b).
 It is highly likely that Daniel taught the Hebrew Scriptures and Messianic prophecies to the other magi, especially to the other Jewish magi.
-A Jewish legend states that Daniel founded an order of magi and instructed them to watch for the Messiah through the generations.
+Moreover, a Jewish legend asserts that Daniel founded an order of magi and instructed them to watch for the Messiah through the generations.

 The Magi’s Visit to Bethlehem

-Despite the popular Christmas carol “We Three Kings”, and the Christmas cards which often show the magi wearing crowns, the magi were not “kings” in the usual sense.
-However, they were of a very high rank.
+Despite the popular Christmas carol “We Three Kings”, and the Christmas cards which often show the magi wearing crowns, the magi were not “kings”, but they were of a very high rank.
 Also, we can’t be certain that there were three Magi who visited Jesus.
 All we can say is that there were two or more magi.
 (The word for “magi” is plural in Matthew’s narrative.)
-Furthermore, the magi probably travelled with an impressive entourage which may have been quite extensive.
+Furthermore, the magi probably travelled with an impressive entourage which may have been quite extensive (cf Isaiah 60:6).

-Despite illustrations of the Nativity which often include the magi, the magi did not visit Jesus when he was a newborn in the manger.
-The ”star” had announced Jesus’ birth but it would have taken many months after the “star’s” first appearing for the magi to trek from Persia to Bethlehem.
+Despite illustrations of the Nativity which often include the magi, the wise men did not visit Jesus when he was a newborn in the manger.
+The “star” had announced Jesus’ birth but it would have taken many months, perhaps even a year, after the “star’s” first appearing for the magi to complete the one thousand mile trek from Persia to Bethlehem.

 By the time the magi arrived in Bethlehem, Jesus was no longer in a manger.
-Mary and Joseph had found more suitable accommodation, and Jesus was probably a few months old.
-Matthew 2:11 says that the magi came to a house where they saw the child (paidion) with Mary his mother.
-Here they worshipped the child Jesus and they presented him with expensive, precious gifts, fit for royalty.
+Mary and Joseph had found more suitable accommodation, and Jesus was probably about one year old.
+Considering that Herod wanted to kill the baby boys under two years of age (Matt.
+2:16), Jesus may have even been a toddler by the time the Magi arrived in Bethlehem.
+Matthew 2:11 states that the magi came to a house where they saw the child (paidion) with Mary his mother.
+Here they worshipped the child Jesus and they presented him with expensive, precious gifts fit for a king.
+[See endnote 5.]

 The visit of the magi in Matthew 2:1-18 is intriguing.
-It is fascinating that these wise men were compelled to travel such a long distance, and that they were so sure, despite the ignorance of others (Mat 2:3), that the child they were worshipping was truly the King of the Jews.
+It is intriguing that these wise men were compelled to make such a long and difficult journey, and that they were so sure, despite the ignorance of others (Matt.
+2:3), that the child they were worshipping was truly the King of the Jews, even the Messiah.

 While en tē anatolē literally means “in the east”, this phrase is used in Greek literature to refer to celestial bodies rising in the sky.
 It’s nonsensical to think that the wise men followed a star in the east by travelling westward towards Israel.
 Rather, the wise men saw a significant celestial event rising in the sky, knew that they were on to something, and travelled west to Israel.